 Geographical Location: Location can impact a student's physical access to the educational resources they need.
 Students living in education deserts lack proximity to public, broad-access colleges or universities.
 Thanks to advancing technology in education, students can now access education online and remotely.

-Promoting Equity in the Classroom
+Promoting Education for All in the Classroom

 - Accessible Learning Materials